rancher/docs/content/k3s/latest/en/helm/_index.md

 Content placed in `/var/lib/rancher/k3s/server/static/` can be accessed anonymously via the Kubernetes APIServer from within the cluster.
 This URL can be templated using the special variable `%{KUBERNETES_API}%` in the `spec.chart` field.
 For example, the packaged Traefik component loads its chart from `https://%{KUBERNETES_API}%/static/charts/traefik-1.81.0.tgz`.

+**Note:** The `name` field should follow the Helm chart naming conventions.
+Refer [here](https://helm.sh/docs/chart_best_practices/conventions/#chart-names) to learn more.

->**Notice on File Naming Requirements:** `HelmChart`, `HelmChartConfig` and manifest files require adherence to naming conventions to avoid confusion and errors in logs.
-The Helm chart controller uses the filename to create objects.
-Therefore, if a filename doesn’t align with the validation, that will cause an error installing the chart, even if the chart configuration is correct.
-For example, underscores, uppercase letters, and dots are not permitted in filenames.
+>**Notice on File Naming Requirements:** `HelmChart` and `HelmChartConfig` manifest filenames should adhere to Kubernetes object [naming restrictions](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/).
+The Helm Controller uses filenames to create objects; therefore, the filename must also align with the restrictions.
+Any related errors can be observed in the RKE2-server logs.
 The example below is an error generated from using underscores:
 ```
 level=error msg="Failed to process config: failed to process
 /var/lib/rancher/rke2/server/manifests/rke2_ingress_daemonset.yaml: